 Write a great application for teacher training

-Most postgraduate teacher training applications in England and Wales are made through UCAS Teacher Training (UTT).
+Postgraduate teacher training applications in England are made through the DfE Apply for teacher training service.
 The application form is the same for:

 - the university or college-led Postgraduate Certificate in Education (PGCE) and Postgraduate Diploma in Education (PGDE)